-Every time walk through the grocery store I can’t pass by the produce section without being lured in by these berries.
+Every time walk through the grocery store I can’t pass by the produce section without being lured in by blueberries.
 They’re in season right now, so how could I pass up 2 pints of this colorful goodness?
 They make a great low fat snack for munching while working on your computer or watching a movie.
-But this recipe … is definitely NOT of the low-fat-guilt-free diet variety.
-But they’re worth every calorie!
+But for an indulgent breakfast or afternoon snack, I love to bake blueberry citrus scones.

-Besides, when you look at the ingredients … some milk, some orange juice, some eggs … you can convince yourself that this is a healthy breakfast.
+When you look at the ingredients — some milk, some orange juice, some eggs — you can convince yourself that this is a healthy breakfast.
 Right?
-Well … at least believe me when I say that they’re super delicious.
+Well, at least believe me when I say that they’re super delicious.

-This recipe was sent to me by Deanna at The Old Hen Bed & Breakfast in Seattle.
+This blueberry citrus scones recipe was sent to me by Deanna at The Old Hen Bed & Breakfast in Seattle.
 I have the entire ingredients list and instructions at the bottom of the post.
 Enjoy!

 See!
-I told you!
 Look at all the healthy stuff going into these scones!
 Just ignore the 2/3 cup of sugar and all that flour.
 It’s invisible.
 You don’t see those extra calories … you just get to enjoy the flavor.

 Pay no attention to my clumpy sugar.
 I store it in the fridge as to not attempt bugs to enter my kitchen.
 So it’s clumpy.
 And cold.